-Based on this modelling it will be essential to achieve a minimum mode shift in private car use, from 79% in 2019 to 71% in 2036 (a 10% reduction of existing car use).

-However, noting that this mode shift is required purely to achieve acceptable movement along the corridor, to achieve the desired liveability PRCUTS proposes a 30% mode shift away from private car use, as an average improvement across the three Inner West Precincts.
-Consequently, this Planning Proposal's key mode shift target is to reduce private car use by a minimum of 10%, and up to 30% between 2019 and 2036.
+- It will be essential to achieve a minimum mode shift in private car use, from 79% in 2019 to 71% in 2036 (a 10% reduction of existing car use). - However, as this mode shift is required purely to achieve acceptable movement along the corridor, to achieve the desired liveability, PRCUTS proposes a 30 per cent mode shift away from private car use, as an average improvement across the three Inner West Precincts. - Consequently, the Transport Study's key mode shift target is to reduce private car use by a minimum of 10 per cent, and up to 30 per cent between 2019 and 2036.